rjmantilla76/tuReto/README.md

 ### Rules

 Sounds amazing right?
-But with great power, comes great responsibility.
+But with great power, comes great responsibility!
 That's why we got **RULES** you must follow to stay in the game:

  - You can only challenge users on your same level :level_slider:
  - You can only issue 3 daily challenges -- Victims also need to take a rest, except the shameful ones :sun_with_face: